Naymmmm/moonlight-admin/README.md

 # Moonlight 🌙
-## Moonlight is a modified Commander 4 fork with features such as timed bans and webhooking logging.
+## Moonlight is a Roblox Moderation panel running off a fork of Commander 4 fork with features such as timed bans and webhooking logging.